 The locations of the HPS chicane and other elements used in the optics development are given in Table 4.2.3.1.
-The Hall-B elegant deck has been modified to include these new elements for this study.
+The optics program ELEGANT is used to determine the optimized element parameters for HPS.
+The Hall-B ELEGANT deck has been modified to include these new elements for this study.
 The deck does not include diagnostic elements or correctors at this time.